wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 The scope of this step is to move the default plugins and themes from the `/wp-content` folder to the project content folder, so that WordPress will recognize them.

 The main setting affecting this step is `move-content` that can be set to`true` to enable the step.
 When `false` (default) this step is skipped at all.
-The value of the setting can also be *"ask"* and if so WP Starter will aks user before moving the files.
+The value of the setting can also be *"ask"* and if so WP Starter will ask user before moving the files.

 When the `register-theme-folder` setting is `true` WP Starter will also skip this step because default themes will be available anyway and otherwise a non-existing theme folder would be registered.